carlynorama/USDHelloWorld/SETUP.md

 Example script to set up the environment.

-Save this file as OpenUSDLauncher.command and put it in your build folder.
-Don't forget to `chmod 755 OpenUSDLauncher.command`
+Save this file as `$BUILD_DESTINATION/OpenUSDLauncher.command`,  Don't forget to `chmod 755 OpenUSDLauncher.command`

 When using that build of OpenUSD, launch the shell by double clicking on the file.